Information for allied and scientific health professionals, including credentially, development oportunities and more

 Further information on evidence based practice is also available on the Standards and guidelines page.

-The purpose of the Clinical Excellence: Strategic Directions for Building Allied Health Research and Translation Capacity is to be visionary in its approach to research and evidence informed practice, to embed and sustain clinical research and the translation of research directly into clinical practice as recognised components of core business at all levels of allied health.
-This will enable provision of improved health care and health outcomes for individuals and the population.
-This strategy proposes to ensure that research is embedded and sustained in all health services and by all allied health professionals and is aligned with the Research Focus 2020 and SA Health and Wellbeing Strategy 2020 to 2025.
+The Clinical Excellence: Strategic Directions for Building Allied Health Research and Translation Capacity paper aims to embed and sustain clinical research and the translation of research directly into clinical practice, as recognised components of core business at all levels of allied health.
+This facilitates improved health care and health outcomes for individuals and the population.
+This strategy is aligned with the Research Focus 2020 and SA Health and Wellbeing Strategy 2020 to 2025.
 The strategy aims to:

 The discussion document Clinical Excellence, Developing Strategic Directions to Build Allied Health Research and Translation Capacity (PDF1MB) written in consultation with the Allied Health Research Reference Group is now available.